Diplomado

 5. The Mapuche of Chile

-The Mapuche of Chile module provides an overview of Mapuche culture and history, and of the most important manifestations of Mapuche political and cultural resistance.
-The module also seeks to contextualize the historic tensions between indigenous communities and the Chilean state.
+The Mapuche of Chile module provides an overview of Mapuche culture and history, and some of the most important manifestations of Mapuche political and cultural resistance.
+The module seeks to contextualize the historic tensions between indigenous communities and the Chilean state.
+It examines how Mapuche continue to demand rights to their territory, culture, language and political representation.
 Additionally, the module introduces students to the main components of Mapuche language, medicine, food, family structure and philosophy.

 Translator: Anthony Rauld

-The Music and Popular Culture of Chile module provides an overview of Chilean popular folk music and culture.
+The Popular Music and Culture workshop provides an overview of Chilean popular folk music and culture.
 It provides a unique perspective on history and culture by focusing, in part, on the way different cultural influences came together during the colonial era to form a unique musical and cultural style.
-Focusing on the way music (and art in general) has been produced and shared in Chile, singer and song-writer Luis Le-Bert takes students on a journey to explore Chileanness.
+Focusing on the way music (and art in general) has been produced and shared in Chile, singer and song-writer Luis Le-Bert takes students on a journey to explore the main tenets of Chileanness.
+Incorporating a phenomenological and performance-based pedagogy, this module provides students with an invaluable experience they will never forget.

 Translator: Anthony Rauld